 So, who is Azor Ahai?
 And what does his prophecy mean?

 According to the book series, the Azor Ahai myth involves a prophecy that a “prince that was promised” will be reborn amidst smoke and salt.
 He will be brandishing the mighty sword known as Lightbringer.
-He returns with herald in a battle between him and R’hllor’s nemesis, called the Other.
+His return will herald a battle between him and R’hllor’s nemesis, called the Other.

 According to the story, Azor Ahai will return after a particularly long summer, and will be able to draw dragons from stone.
 A few characters in the book series have made some observations about Azor Ahai.
 A wood witch spoke of Azor Ahai being born of the line of Aerys II and Rhaella, making them a Targaryen.
 Rhaegar Targaryen felt this man was the song of fire and ice personified, whereas Maester Aemon questioned whether Azor Ahai was even male.
 As was also discussed in the TV series, Aemon suggested that the original interpretation is from a gender-neutral word.
 Melisandre has also spoken of this prophecy in HBO’s version of Game of Thrones.
 At one time, she thought Stannis Baratheon (Stephen Dillane) was Azor Ahai reincarnate.
 However, his death has shown him not to be.